 Morro Bay, CA (November 9, 2018)—The tiny island chain of Palau, in the western Pacific.
 It set off tsunami waves in corporate headquarters around the world.
 Therefore, banning ingredients in sunscreens that are killing its world-renowned coral reefs.
 Creating a safe sunscreen zone!

 Therefore, Major international corporations, including Johnson & Johnson, L’Oreal and Bayer, manufacture products made with those ingredients and challenged.
 We are educating consumers who refuse to use ingredients that have been proven toxic to coral reefs.
 Especially at concentrations as low as 62 parts per trillion (or about a drop in 6.5 Olympic-sized swimming pools).

-“It’s wonderful to see Palau leading the global charge to protect their pristine reefs from common personal care pollutants,” said Caroline Duell, spokesperson for the U.S.-based .
-“There are safer, more effective alternatives available – people just need to understand the issues.”
+Isn’t it that wonderful Palau is leading the global charge to protect their pristine reefs from common personal care pollutants?
+This question posed by Caroline Duell, spokesperson for the U.S.-based Safe Sunscreen Council.

-“Membership in the Safe Sunscreen Council is by invitation only to companies who are committed to not using ingredients that have been shown to harm marine and aquatic ecosystems,” Duell said.
-“And in many cases, they’re a better choice for people—researchers are questioning their use in humans as well as oceans, because they tend to bio-accumulate.”
+“Membership in the Safe Sunscreen Council is by invitation only.
+They are to companies who committed to not using ingredients that show to harm marine and aquatic ecosystems.
+And in many cases, they’re a better choice for people—researchers are questioning their use in humans as well as oceans, because they tend to bio-accumulate.”
+Duell said this.